When it comes to riding horses, proper footwear is essential for safety and comfort. Not just any old pair of boots will do.

 These short jodhpur boots are practical for riding and stable wear and effortlessly pull on and off.

 They are also available at a great price point, which is suitable for just about any budget.
+See the full range of Baxter boots here.

 Boot Options Exist for Riders of All Types